ClecioJung/digital-control/README.md

 ## Overview

-Thisis a simple C library containing very useful digital control and signal processing functionalities destinated for DSP's and microcontrollers.
+This is a simple C library containing very useful digital control and signal processing functionalities destinated for DSP's and microcontrollers.
 It posseses the following characteristics:

 - Compatible with C99;
 - It uses `float` variables (32 bits floating point precision), so it is recomended that it is used with a processor that has a [FPU](https://en.wikipedia.org/wiki/Floating-point_unit);